SouthGreenPlatform/VcfHunter/tutorial_DnaSeqVariantCalling.md

     recalibration (if no vcf have been provided)
 -   \*\_selected.vcf.idx file (index of the vcf file)

-e - Allele counting: In this step, reads are used to count for each covered sites the number of reads supporting each bases (A,T,G,C,N,\*=deletion).
+## e - Allele counting

+In this step, reads are used to count for each covered sites the number of reads supporting each bases (A,T,G,C,N,\*=deletion).